 A colleague mentioned that her husband was particularly annoyed that new clothes must be worn during this season.
 Honestly, I’ve not been observing this for some years now.
 Sometimes I do, sometimes I don’t.
 But I try to make it a point to at least get new underwear though.

-Do not wear inauspicious colors like black or white in Chinese New Year
+Do not wear inauspicious colors during Chinese New Year

 Red, orange, yellow and gold are popular choices of colors for a lot of the clothes this season.
 These are colors that will usher in ‘good luck’ according to most Chinese.
 So black and white are considered inauspicious and taboo colors because they symbolize death and are particularly frowned upon by the older generation.
 I hardly wear black anyway but neither did I deliberately choose to wear anything red or gold.
 But I did put on something that was in orange on the second day.